SuperFabius/The-Thing-FPGA-STM32/Readme.md

 in this folder there are the Quartus II Multicomp projects for the Cyclone II FPGA.
 They could be paired with a given Arduino Sketch (.ino file) for the STM32 (read the comments inside the project main source file).

 * [STM32 Sketch](https://github.com/SuperFabius/The-Thing-FPGA-STM32/tree/master/STM32%20Sketch):
 in this folder there are the "sketch" examples (.ino files) for the STM32 Arduino.
-They are generally paired with a given Quartus II project example or a Quartus II Multicomp (read the comments inside the sketch source).
+They are generally paired with a given Quartus II project example or a Quartus II Multicomp.
+See in the [QuartusII Project](https://github.com/SuperFabius/The-Thing-FPGA-STM32/tree/master/QuartusII%20Project) or [QuartusII Multicomp](https://github.com/SuperFabius/The-Thing-FPGA-STM32/tree/master/QuartusII%20Multicomp) directory to know which Quartus II project they belong to.

 * [SD images for Multicomp](https://github.com/SuperFabius/The-Thing-FPGA-STM32/tree/master/SD%20images%20for%20Multicomp):
 in this folder there are the SD images for HD emulation related to the Quartus II Multicomp projects for the Cyclone II FPGA.
 They are paired with a given Quartus II Multicomp project.
 See in the [QuartusII Multicomp](https://github.com/SuperFabius/The-Thing-FPGA-STM32/tree/master/QuartusII%20Multicomp) directory to know which Quartus II Multicomp they belong to.
 To write the SD image into a SD card, unzip the image file and simply copy it to your SD card using the [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/)